You Make Or Break Your Life Between 5–7 AM

 How you start something is very important.
 Prevention is far better than rehabilitation.
 Starting right is much easier than correcting course.

-Consequently, how you start your day is extremely important.
+Likewise, how you start your day is extremely important.
 It is indeed possible to correct your course mid-way through the day, but let’s be honest, it doesn’t often happen.
 Momentum — good or bad — is hard to reverse.

 Waking up at 5AM isn’t enough, then, if you wake up at that time and you start yourself down a non-optimal path.